Bees used for Home Fortification

 “The BEE Whisperer”

-I know now that most of you know some beekeeping skills, products that you can make from them and sell, but did you know bees where used for more than just making a food source?
+I know now that most of you know some beekeeping skills, products that you can make from them and sell, but did you know bees were used for more than just making a food source?
 This little insect has so many uses it is hard not to think that it would not make a pet, hiding place, but also a weapon.

 Your mind is now thinking of bees as a weapon.
-Of course the first thing that goes in one’s head is to throw them at some one.
+Of course, the first thing that goes in one’s head is to throw them at someone.
 This was used in so many ways.
-In the days of catapults beehives known as skeeps where thrown over the walls to help in the invasion of that castle or town.
+In the days of catapults beehives known as skeeps were thrown over the walls to help in the invasion of that castle or town.
 This would cause mass havoc just like when you hear of beehives flipping on the freeway from pollination transports and it shuts down the freeway.
-Bees where also used to flush out people as well.
+Bees were also used to flush out people as well.
 Tossing a bag of bees in a car would make them flee the car.
 This was used in some stagecoach knock overs.
 People often forget on the high plains you did not have a mess of bullets.
 So a man would ride up and throw a bag of bees in the stagecoach, this making the stage pull over to be overtaken by robbers.
-I was told at one time, true or not, that bees where used to flush out bank robbers one time.
+I was told at one time, true or not, that bees were used to flush out bank robbers one time.
 One of the robbers worked at the bank, it was well known that the man was deathly allergic to bee stings.
 The police had a local beekeeper come in and place bees in the air vents, this flushing out the robbers.
 Now if it is true or not is not my question here, but think if you have to flush someone out of a bunker, or home.
 Not a bad idea.

 Now think of honey as a weapon.
 From the first century B.C., records the misfortunes of a Roman campaign, led by Pompeii the Great, against the Heptakometes in Asia Minor.
 Interestingly, it is not the bees themselves that are employed in this instance but, rather, their honey.
 About one thousand of Pompeii’s Roman troops were passing through a narrow mountain pass when they encountered a cache of honey.
 The soldiers accustomed to raiding and looting to augment their provisions, halted their advance and eagerly devoured the honey– and soon became afflicted with delirium and violent seizures of vomiting and purges!
 In such a condition they were easily defeated by the local Heptakomete defenders who took their cue to attack.
 It seems that the honey had been left in the soldiers’ path not in an act of flight from the advancing forces but as a poisonous bait to stupefy them.
 Beware that honey produced during certain times of the year is naturally poisonous.
 Honey yielded from the nectar of such plants as Rhododendron ponticum and Azalea pontica contain alkaloids that are toxic to humans but harmless to bees.
 After the offending blooms have stopped flowering, beekeepers in areas where these plants are common (such as the area of present-day Turkey where this incident occurred) routinely remove this toxic honey so it doesn’t contaminate subsequently produced stores.
-The poisonous honey is then fed back to the bees during time of dearth– if it hasn’t been used first for national defense.
+The poisonous honey is then fed back to the bees during the time of dearth– if it hasn’t been used first for national defense.

 Military application of bees has continued into modern times.
 In a novel approach practiced by the Tiv of Nigeria, bees were kept in special horns also containing powdered poisons.
 Thus dusted to increase the efficacy of their own venom, the bees would be released in the heat of battle to attack the Tiv’s enemies (it is not, however, recorded why the bees do not succumb to the poison themselves or how the bees distinguish between the Tiv and their foes).
 During the American Civil War, Union troops were almost routed when southern artillery shattered a row of hives in a yard through which they were passing.
 Bees pitched at the enemy or booby trapped to topple over with trip wires were used to the advantage of both sides during skirmishes in World War I. There are even some reports that the Viet Cong used sabotaged Apis dorsata nests against Americans during the Vietnam War.

 What makes bees such a scary weapon?
 It is the sting.
-People are sacred of the sting end of the bee.
+People are scared of the sting end of the bee.
 Yes everyone is allergic to a bee sting, YES EVERYONE!
 The toxin in the venom is the same as a rattlesnake.
 I do not know of anyone that is not allergic to that.
-Yes some just get a bump or lump for a few days, but others can puff up so bad they cannot move, and yes there is the 1 in 20 that may need to go the ER room for anaphylactic shock.
+Yes, some just get a bump or lump for a few days, but others can puff up so bad they cannot move, and yes there is the 1 in 20 that may need to go the ER room for anaphylactic shock.
 Bee stings take getting used to if you’re a beekeeper.
 Beekeepers are an odd group.
 Not slapping or waving their hands at the bees.
 This action with the hands makes the bees even madder and then they swarm attack.
 Everyone will die from too many bee stings.
 How many is that ….500+.
-The killer bees, or Africanized bees are so deadly due to the fact the hives have more bees in them than your basic domesticated beehive.
+The killer bees or Africanized bees are so deadly due to the fact the hives have more bees in them than your basic domesticated beehive.
 So lashing out a few hundred bees to sting you is no problem for them.
 The mass stinging from the bees causes death.
 Rule of thumb, keep Benadryl on hand.
 With that now in your head, you can take bees out of a hive and then pull the stingers out and get the toxin.
 Mashing all you can.
 Then placing this mix in a syringe.
 This now can be injected into your target.
 This will take a lot of time and bees but hard to find the killer if used.

 How do you stop elephants raiding crops without harming the environment or the elephant?
 The solution – to exploit a surprising fact: elephants are terrified of bees.
 The beehives are suspended on wires between posts with a flat thatched roof above to protect from the sun in the traditional Kenyan style.
 So far, boundaries have been created for 17 farms, incorporating 170 beehives into 1.7 kilometers of fencing.
 Now think of placing beehives by lawn gates or out by the back fence.
 That will keep solicitors from knocking on your door, the kids down the street from jumping the fence.
 Placing bee hives around your homestead keeps some animals out and some people, too.
 Just keep them up off the ground or your chickens will have a great meal.
-You can hang them in the trees, or in places over walk ways.
+You can hang them in the trees, or in places over walkways.
 You can shoot at them to stop ground movement.
-A few taps with a BB gun and that boy kissen on your daughter will be leaving real quick, and it was the bees, not dad.
+A few taps with a BB gun and that boy kissing on your daughter will be leaving real quick, and it was the bees, not dad.
 Having your beehives on trailers is nice, as well.
-They can be placed as road blocks.
+They can be placed as roadblocks.
 Other than smashing through them, leaving pissed bees behind, no one is just going to run up and try to pull it out of the way.
 Giving you time.

 One application that I think is awesome, a great hiding place.
 Just think of putting your extra ammo/guns/money/silver or other things you do not need right away under the hive or hidden in the bottom of a hive.
 The classical Roman poet Vergil is said to have thwarted soldiers from looting his valuables by storing them in his beehives.
 The town of Beyenburg (which translates to “Beetown”), in northern Germany, nuns turned loose their bees and sought shelter, leaving the bees to drive off the intruders looking for trinkets.
 One could place a wall safe in that is open to a bee hive on the outer side.
 Just when they thought they had the goods, bees everywhere.
 The other is using beeswax to cover all goods to keep water out.
 Then one can place objects in water if need.
 Using your bees as a hiding place will make others look other places first.